cdeccio/digital-emblem/internet-draft/draft-bwbh-digital-emblem-model.md

 "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+## Terminology

+ - *Asset:* A person, place, or thing that is designated by a state or other recognized entity as having certain legal protections.

+ - *Digital Emblem.*  A digital embodiment of the protections granted for an asset, consisting of attributes that definitively describe the asset using electronic means.
+These attributes collectively associate the emblem to the asset based on legal or similar normative framework and inform recipients of the emblem as to how they should treat the asset.

+ - *Authenticity:* A characteristic that demonstrates a) the positive association between a digital emblem to the asset that it describes, using its attributes and b) that the digital emblem itself is the original and has not been tampered with.

+ - *Authorization:* The act of granting legitimacy to the creation of a digital emblem for an asset, either directly by an entity that is officially recognized to do so, or indirectly, by an entity that has been recognized by an already-recognized entity.

+ - *Validation:* The act of verifying both the authenticity and authorization of a digital emblem using one or more ultimately trusted sources as the root(s) for authenticity and/or authorization.

+ - *Issuer:* The entity that has created a digital emblem.

+ - *Validator:* An entity performing validation of a digital emblem.

 # Digital Emblems Roles & Relationships